 In the Bible it is written, “I know, and am persuaded by the Lord Jesus, that there is nothing unclean of itself: but to him that esteemeth any thing to be unclean, to him it is unclean.”
-(Ro 14:14) This text, along with its immediate context, is commonly misunderstood to show that Jesus Christ personally taught the apostle Paul that the dietary laws of the Old Testament (the Tanakh) are no longer in effect.
+(Ro 14:14) This text, along with its immediate context, is commonly misunderstood to show that Jesus Christ personally taught the apostle Paul that the Old Testament dietary laws, are no longer in effect.
 This is the understanding of most evangelical theologians today, who would have us believe (from wresting this text and others) that God is no longer interested in us following certain parts of the Torah, the Law of Moses; they believe He has annulled and abolished Torah.
 Is this the correct understanding of the text?

 However, there was an intense diet-related debate in the early Church over whether it was sinful for believers to eat food or drink which had been dedicated to idols.
 (1Co 8:1-2) This was of such a concern to The Twelve that they encouraged Gentiles to abstain from this practice (Ac 15:29); even though they recognized it was not actually a sin, they understood how severe a stumbling block this could be for those who did not yet have a mature grasp of spiritual things.
 (1Co 10:28-29)